 Federal financial aid and loans are available to matriculated students who participate in travel courses.
 In order to receive the benefit of financial aid, students must be enrolled for a minimum of 6 credits during the summer for a summer travel course.
 If financial aid does not cover the full cost of the program, students are responsible for paying the remaining balance according to the payment plan schedule.

 Include the costs of this course in your FAFSA application.
 If you have questions about financial aid or completing your FAFSA, please contact the financial aid office at (207) 780-4166.
 If you are not a matriculated student at USM, please check with the financial aid office at your institution.

 Students applying to this course can also consider the Dorothy Padula Memorial Scholarship to Latin America.
-To be eligible for this scholarship, you must have at least a 2.5 GPA and have taken or be currently enrolled in a college-level Spanish course.
-Applications for this scholarship are reviewed twice in the spring: March 1st and April 5th.
+To be eligible for this scholarship, you must have at least a 2.5 GPA.
+Preference is given to students who have taken or are currently enrolled in a college-level Spanish course.
+Applications for this scholarship are reviewed twice in the spring: March 7th and April 10th.